Tawfic-AB/alx-low_level_programming/0x01-variables_if_else_while/README.md

    - 01 and 10 are considered the same combination of the two digits 0 and 1.
    - Print only the smallest combination of two digits.
    - Numbers are printed in ascending order, with two digits.
-   - Code is in the main function.
+   - All codes is in the main function.

 11- A C program the prints all possible different combinations of three digits, using only the putchar function six times maximum, without any variable type of char.
    - Numbers are separated by ,, followed by a space.